rahonalab/icinga2-docker/README.md

 Also you can debug your config, by executing inside your container `ssmtp -v $address` and pressing 2x Enter.
 It will send an e-Mail to `$address` and give verbose log and all error-messages.

-## SSL Support

-For enabling of SSL support, just add a volume to `/etc/apache2/ssl`, which contains these files:

-- `icinga2.crt`: The certificate file for apache
-- `icinga2.key`: The corresponding private key
-- `icinga2.chain` (optional): If a certificate chain is needed, add this file.
-Consult your CA-vendor for additional info.

-For https-redirection or http/https dualstack consult `APACHE2_HTTP` env-variable.

 # Adding own modules

 To use your own modules, you're able to install these into `enabledModules`-folder of your `/etc/icingaweb2` volume.